 In this day and age electronics are a part of our lives.
 I realize that there are potential situations that could change all of that, but I personally feel like they are unlikely.

-My phone and tablet have both been loaded with reading material, some movies, and maps of the area.
+My phone and tablet (2020 Update - I don't have the tablet now but my phone is bigger.) have both been loaded with reading material, some movies, and maps of the area.

 I also have a battery operated charger that runs off of AA batteries.

 It is more out of convenience, but I have set all of my family up with electronics that take a common charging cable.
 So I don't have to carry one for each device.